ariok/BWWalkthrough/README.md

 Here you can add all the elements that have to be visible in all the Pages.

-There are 4 prebuilt IBOutlets that you can attach to your elements to obtain some standard behaviours: UIPageControl (pageControl), UIButton to close/skip the walkthrough (closeButton) and UIButtons to navigate to the next and the previous page (nextButton, prevButton).
+There are 4 prebuilt IBOutlets that you can attach to your elements to obtain some standard behaviours: UIPageControl (**pageControl**), UIButton to close/skip the walkthrough (**closeButton**) and UIButtons to navigate to the next and the previous page (**nextButton**, **prevButton**).
+You can take advantage of these IBOutlets just creating your UI elements and connecting them with the outlets of the Master controller.

 #### Define the Pages